 Sister Mary Kenneth Keller: The First Woman (and Nun!) to Earn a CS PhD

-As the first woman to earn a PhD in Computer Science, Sister Mary Kenneth Keller paved the way for thousands of women to pursue CS degrees!
-Rising to prominence in the mid-1900s, Sister Keller was ahead of her time – she believed in the power and importance of women in STEM, and she made some impressive predictions about AI and the internet.
-Her passion for math, physics, and eventually computing led her to make important contributions, like helping to develop the programming language BASIC.
+As the first of the women in tech to earn a PhD in Computer Science, Sister Mary Kenneth Keller paved the way for thousands of women in technology to pursue CS degrees!
+Rising to prominence in the mid-1900s, Sister Keller was ahead of her time – she believed in the power and importance of women in academia and STEM and made some impressive predictions about AI and the internet.
+Her passion for math, physics, and eventually computing led her to make significant contributions, like helping to develop the programming language BASIC.

-Things weren’t easy for her as a woman in STEM at the time, but Sister Keller was able to successfully navigate a society that wasn’t necessarily welcoming.
+Things weren’t easy for her as a woman in STEM education at the time, but Sister Keller was able to successfully navigate a society that wasn’t necessarily welcoming to women in computing.
 During her graduate studies, Dartmouth College made an exception to their strict “men only” rule and allowed her to pursue her graduate studies there.
 She made it worth their while; while attending, she was instrumental in developing BASIC, a programming language that made learning to program accessible to those other than mathematicians and scientists.

 During her time as a graduate student, she also studied at the University of Wisconsin, Purdue, and the University of Michigan.
 Her dissertation was titled “Inductive Inference on Computer Generated Patterns,” and in 1965 she earned her PhD!

 Her unique passion for computing helped Sister Keller make some incredibly accurate predictive statements.
 She predicted the importance of AI when she said, “For the first time, we can now mechanically simulate the cognitive process.
 We can make studies in artificial intelligence.
 Beyond that, this mechanism [the computer] can be used to assist humans in learning…this type of teaching will probably be increasingly important.”